 Air cup / coilover installed with the airline running behind the wheel arch.

 There’s a fairly large cavity in front of the passenger rear wheel where the air pump can be positioned.
-I used form to surround the pump which will trap heat but I expect to only use it a few times a day at the most.
+I used foam to surround the pump which will trap heat but I expect to only use it a few times a day at the most (didn’t get a pic of this).

 Harbor Freight Salvage air compressor for $37 works pretty good.
 I added a pressure cut-out switch and directional control valve.
 I use the same type compressor for filling a flat tire (also keep a plug kit along with it stored above the rear fuse box).